 (b) file the certificate when or immediately after the party’s list of documents is served.

 [Rule 16A inserted: Gazette 28 Jul 2010 p.
-3471.]
+3471; amended: SL 2022/74 r.
+15.]

 16. Revocation and variation of orders

 Any order which has been made under this Order, including an order made on appeal, may, on sufficient cause being shown, be revoked or varied by a subsequent order or direction of the Court made or given at or before the trial of the cause or matter in relation to which the original order was made.